LOSC Lille vs Toulouse

 LOSC Lille

-Lille will now return to domestic action, welcoming Toulouse for this weekend’s Ligue 1 matchday seven encounter.
-The Mastiffs aim to continue their impressive run, seeking a third consecutive victory in all competitions.
+Back to domestic action, Lille welcome Toulouse for this weekend’s matchday seven Ligue 1 encounter.
+The Mastiffs will look to continue their impressive run as they aim for a third consecutive victory in all competitions.

 Toulouse

-Toulouse, currently in 15th place, experienced a heartbreaking 2-1 loss against Lyon last weekend.
-A stoppage-time goal from Malick Fofana dealt a significant blow to Les Violets after Yann Gboho's early opener was followed by Rasmus Nicolaisen's own goal, resulting in back-to-back league losses.
+Toulouse find themselves in 15th place following a heartbreaking 2-1 loss against Lyon last weekend.
+A stoppage-time goal from Malick Fofana dealt a huge blow to Les Violets after Yann Gboho’s early opener was canceled out by Rasmus Nicolaisen’s own goal, handing them back-to-back league losses.

-As they travel to Lille, Toulouse hopes to return with at least a point.
-However, they have lost 13 of their last 20 away league games in the Hauts-de-France region.
-A 3-4-2-1 formation might be utilized against Lille, with Frank Magri leading the attack.
+They will now make the trip to Lille, hoping to return with at least a point.
+However, Toulouse have lost 13 of their last 20 away league games in the Hauts-de-France region.

 Team form